AdnerVL/GPS-Data/README.md

-# GPS Data Reader for Sierra Wireless Location Sensors 🌐📡🛰️
+# GPS Data Reader for Location COM Devices 🌐📡🛰️

 ## Description 📝🗺️

-This PowerShell script suite is designed to retrieve and display GPS data from Sierra Wireless Location Sensors on Windows systems.
+This PowerShell script suite is designed to retrieve and display GPS data from Location COM devices on Windows systems.
 It utilizes:

 - **Windows Location API** 🌍🧭 to fetch processed location data if available.
 - **COM Port Reading** 🔌📟 to capture raw NMEA sentences from GPS devices connected via serial ports.